freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/back-end-development-and-apis-projects/exercise-tracker.md

 };
 ```

-The response returned from `POST/api/users/:_id/exercises` will be the user object with the exercise fields added.
+The response returned from `POST /api/users/:_id/exercises` will be the user object with the exercise fields added.

 ```js
 async (getUserInput) => {